LAST SPLASH

 WASHED LOTS:

 Last Splash always features washed processed coffees.
 These are lots in which the fruit and sticky mucilage layers of the coffee cherry are removed after being picked fresh.
 It is a multi-stage process involving floating cherries in water and then using a de-pulper, which might happen directly at the farm or at larger washing stations.
-Following a final washing stage, the cherry seeds will be dried on patios or raised beds.
+Following a final washing stage, the cherry seeds are dried on patios or raised beds.

 While experimental processes are increasingly ubiquitous in specialty coffee circles, I want to always have a washed process on our menu.
 It is partially because on most mornings, I crave their brilliant clarity and vibrancy.
 But also because they can offer a level of complexity and delicate body that will always having you reaching for the cup's last splash.